tlswg/tls13-spec/draft-ietf-tls-tls13.md

 at least until we have determined we don't need it for 0-RTT.]]

-#### Negotiated DL DHE Groups

-Previous versions of TLS before 1.3 allowed the server to specify a custom DHE group.
-This version of TLS requires the use of specific named groups. {{I-D.gillmor-tls-negotiated-dl-dhe}} describes a mechanism for negotiating such groups.

-If the ClientHello contains a DHE cipher suite, it MUST also include a "negotiated_dl_dhe_groups" extension.
-If the server selects a DHE cipher suite, it MUST respond with that extension to indicate the selected group.
-If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.
-[[TODO: Presumably we want to bring {{I-D.gillmor-tls-negotiated-dl-dhe}}
-into this specification.]]

 ###  Server Key Exchange Message

 When this message will be sent: